Listed buildings in Nunnington

 Nunnington is a civil parish in the county of North Yorkshire, England.
 It contains 29 listed buildings that are recorded in the National Heritage List for England.
-Of these, two are listed at Grade I, the highest of the three grades, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
-The parish contains the village of Nunnington and the surrounding countryside.
+Among these, two are listed at Grade I, the highest designation, one is listed at Grade II*, and the remaining buildings are listed at Grade II.
+The parish includes the village of Nunnington along with the surrounding rural area.
 Most of the listed buildings are houses, farmhouses and associated structures, and the others include a church, a group of former almshouses, two bridges, a former mill, a public house, a former school and a telephone kiosk.